 I have used both incubators and broody bantam hens for hatching pheasant eggs.
-Both methods have their respective advantages, and skill and experience is necessary to be successful with either method.
-For the following reasons I use broody chicken hens in my operation almost exclusively:
+Both methods have their respective advantages and skill and experience is necessary to be successful with either method.
+For the following reasons I use broody chicken hens in my operation almost exclusively.

-1. Availability of good broody stock.
-Broodiness is inherited and my strain of setting hens has been reared and kept for setting for some 20 years.

-2. My operation is located in an area of electrical power outages lasting from a few minutes to several hours.
-This is of great concern when using an electric incubator.

-3. Broody hens with the proper environmental and hereditary background prove to be good mothers as well as setters and provide chicks with valuable security during the first few weeks of life and encourage chicks to start eating.
+- Availability of good broody stock.
+Broodiness is inherited and my strain of setting hens has been reared and kept for setting for some 20 years. - My operation is located in an area of electrical power outages lasting from a few minutes to several hours.
+This is of great concern when using an electric incubator. - 3.
+Broody hens with the proper environmental and hereditary background prove to be good mothers as well as setters and provide chicks with valuable security during the first few weeks of life and encourage chicks to start eating.

-4. Ease of chick starting to feed with brooding hen serving as teacher.

-5. Ease of brooding as the hen is the heat source and we don't need to depend on artificial electrical heat.

-6. General attitude of chick is improved.
+- 4. Ease of chick starting to feed with brooding hen serving as teacher. - Ease of brooding as the hen is the heat source and we don't need to depend on artifical electrical heat. - 6.
+General attitude of chick is improved.
 Hen adds to stability.
 Youngsters are more gentle and less flighty as they mature, thus making better breeders and display birds.

 It is important to match the size of the broody hen to the size of egg or adult pheasant so chicks are not hurt or killed by the broody hen being too large.
 When eggs are well pipped they are removed from the broody hen and placed in incubator hatching area to complete hatching and to gain strength for the first 12 hours.
-Then they are placed back with the broody hen still on the nest and after two hours placed with broody hen in rearing boxes.
-These boxes are 36 in. x 48 in. x 18 in. high.
+At that time, they are placed back with the broody hen still on the nest and after 2 hours placed with broody hen in rearing boxes.
+These boxes are $36" \times 48" \times 18"$ high.
 They are equipped with mason jar type waterer and heat lamp if the weather is still cold.
-The brooding pens are placed on grass and feed is placed on burlap material in the back half of the brooder.
-Food for young pheasants consists of 3/4 Game Bird starter crumbles, 1/4 white millet, hardboiled eggs, mealworms and occasionally crickets.

-A broad spectrum antibiotic is used for the first two weeks in the drinking water of all gallinaceous birds hatched and reared in this manner.
+The brooding pens are placed on grass and feed is placed on burlap material in the back 1⁄2 of the brooder.
+Food for young pheasants consists of 34 Game Bird starter crumbles, 1⁄4 White Millet, hardboiled eggs, mealworms and occasionally crickets.
+A broad spectrum antibiotic is used for the first two weeks in the drinking water of all gallaneous birds hatched and reared in this manner.

 Natural tree limbs of varying diameter are placed in each box for chicks to perch on if they desire.
-This is especially important for peafowl chicks and the arboreal tragopans if crooked toes are to be avoided.
+This is especially important for peafowl chicks and the arboreal Tragopans if crooked toes are to be avoided.

-The chicks and broody hen remain in these brooding boxes until the chick reaches two to three weeks of age.
-At that time they are moved to rearing coops that are $4 \ge 12 \ge 8$ feet high.
-The broody hen is removed when chicks reach six to eight weeks of age.
+The chicks and broody hen remain in these brooding boxes until the chick reaches 2 to 3 weeks of age.
+At that time they are moved to rearing coops that are 4' × 12' × 8' high.
+The broody hen is removed when chicks reach 6 to 8 weeks of age.
 At this point many of the hens have laid a clutch of eggs and are setting again and are ready to be moved into the setting house to begin the cycle over again.
-Chicks remain in these rearing pens until six to eight months old when they are sold or moved to larger breeder aviaries.
+Chicks remain in these rearing pens until 6 to 8 months old when they are sold or moved to larger breeder aviaries.